Selling to a principal and a budget-constrained agent: Introduction

 \section{Introduction}

 A seller is selling an object to a firm.
-An agent (the manager of the firm) participates in a mechanism to acquire the object.
+An agent (a representative of the firm) participates in a mechanism to acquire the object.
 The agent's payment cannot exceed a budget.
-However, the agent can approach the principal (the board of directors), who is not budget-constrained, for decision-making.
+However, the agent can approach the manager (the board of directors), who is not budget-constrained, for decision-making.
+When approached, the manager takes a decision based on his own preference over outcomes.
+Otherwise, the agent takes a decision based on her preference (which can be different from the manager) over outcomes but respecting the budget constraint.

-The object is of value to the firm, where the principal and the agent are shareholders.
+The object is of value to the firm, where the manager and the agent are shareholders.
 So, they both want to maximize the firm's payoff from acquiring the object.
 However, they evaluate the value of the object to the firm differently.
-In particular, we assume that the agent finds more value in the object than the principal.
+In particular, we assume that the agent finds more value in the object than the manager.
 The difference in valuation may be because the agent gets some additional personal value when the firm acquires the object or because the agent is more informed about the potential uses of the object.
-We assume that the value to the principal is common knowledge among the principal and the agent, but the value to the agent is privately known to her.\footnote{The common knowledge of the value of the principal among the principal-agent pair may be because the agent knows some common attributes of the object that the principal uses to evaluate the object.
-On the other hand, the principal does not know other uses of the object or the personal value of the object to the agent.
-The agent cannot persuade the principal about the extra value of the object.} The seller does not know the values of the principal and the agent but observes the agent's budget constraint.
-The agent's budget constraint may be reflected by the liquidity constraint of the firm, which may be verified from publicly available information.
+We assume that the value to the manager is common knowledge among the manager and the agent, but the value to the agent is privately known to her.\footnote{The common knowledge of the value of the manager among the manager-agent pair may be because the agent knows some common attributes of the object that the manager uses to evaluate the object.
+On the other hand, the manager does not know other uses of the object or the personal value of the object to the agent.
+The agent cannot persuade the manager about the extra value of the object.} The seller does not know the values of the manager and the agent but observes the agent's budget constraint.
+The agent's budget constraint may be reflected by the liquidity constraint of the firm, which may be verified from publicly available information. \footnote{Some of the results can be extended to the case with private budget, but requires significantly longer analysis. \citet{P21} contains the details.}

-Our agent approaches the principal for decision-making if the best outcome from the menu of the mechanism in her {\sl budget set} is worse than the principal's best outcome from the menu of the mechanism.
+Our agent approaches the manager for decision-making if the best outcome from the menu of the mechanism in her {\sl budget set} is worse than the manager's best outcome from the menu of the mechanism.
 Otherwise, the agent chooses the best outcome from the menu of the mechanism in her budget set.